MarBenitez/MarBenitez/README.md

 **[nudgio](https://apps.apple.com/app/id6761693436)** · iOS · on the App Store since May 2026

-Everyone saves recipes, AI tools, workouts and places they never go back to. nudgio takes what you save from any app, organizes it with AI, and nudges you to actually do it.
+Everyone saves recipes, workouts and places they never go back to. nudgio takes what you save from any app, organizes it with AI, and nudges you to actually do it.
 React Native and Expo, Supabase, Postgres, an AI pipeline that turns a saved link into structured data, 8 languages.
-Design, app, backend and App Store submissions, all mine.
+Design, engineering, backend, App Store submissions and the marketing behind it, all mine.
 The repo is private, the app isn't: [nudgio.one](https://nudgio.one)

 **[TagScope](https://tagscope-frontend.vercel.app/)** · free SEO meta tag inspector